Training a German LLM from Scratch 🦜

 As you can see, the LLama model outperforms ours, which is unsurprising, given that it has over $20 \times$ the number of parameters.
 Our model, on the other hand, outperforms the smaller German models (also, unsurprisingly, as it is larger and was trained on much more data).
 It should be noted that per-token perplexity can be difficult to compare between models with different tokenizers, so I am not entirely sure how to interpret the performance difference to LLama3.
 However, the German models all use the same tokenizer.

-To be honest, I am not sure why the stefan-it model performs so poorly.
+I am not entirely sure why the stefan-it model performs so poorly.
 According to the model card, it is basically a variant of the dbmdz model trained on much more data, so you would expect it to perform better.

 Time required to generate 1024 tokens with different levels of quantizations on an A100